 Corporate risk process

 Growth and increased internationalisation together with fundamental changes in the energy sector sets stricter requirements to risk management.
 Risk management is an integrated part of Statkraft’s governance model through a risk-based approach to target setting, prioritisations and follow-up of the business and staff areas.
 The Group's overall risk profile is concluded by Corporate Management and is reported to the Board.
-Statkraft has a central Investment Committee that ensures an appropriate quality assessment of risks prior to investment decisions and across the project portfolio.
+Statkraft has a central function that carries out independent quality assurance in advance of the investment decision and across the project portfolio

 Market risk in energy markets